IT'S SAFE AND LEGAL!

 Where should I book my flights?

-Our Internship Seminar includes airport pick-up and drop-off from Havana airport.
 Numerous commercial airlines, including American Airlines, United Airlines, Delta, Jetblue, etc., offer non-stop flights from the U.S. to Havana, Cuba.
-Book your flight online and tell us when you are arriving – we will be there to pick you up at the airport!
+Book your flight online, it’s as easy as that!

 How do I obtain my Cuban visa?